csongradyp/BadgeR/README.md

 * **Annotation driven**

+You can avoid mixing the achievement related codes with the real functional codes.

 |Annotation|Function|
 |:-----|:-----|
 |`@AchievementEventTrigger`|Triggers a defined event by incrementing the event counter by one and checks for possible unlocked achievements|